“Dream your own dreams, achieve your own goals.

 Your journey is your own and unique.” ― Roy T. Bennett

-Size: A5 210x148mm.
-Print & write out any intentions you want to set for the month ahead.
-You can then keep your intentions/goals inside your journal/planner or place them somewhere you will see them often, such as on a memo board, on the fridge door or by your computer, etc. Updated at the end of each month.
-Enjoy.
+Print out & use the lined space to write out any intentions you want to set for the month ahead.
+Keep your intentions/goals inside your journal/planner or place them somewhere you will see them often, such as on a memo board, on the fridge door, near the coffee or on your desk, etc.

 “I write because I don’t know what I think until I read what I say.”

 Fold the page.
 You have opened your journal, pen in hand ready to finally get this journal writing practice underway.
 Maybe you’ve found a journal writing prompt that has really hit the spot and now you really want to get writing but your pen is hovering just above the crisp clean page frozen with the fear of the blank page and doubt because the page looks lovely as it is right?
 “So clean and untouched, it doesn’t need my random ramblings ruining it,” your inner critic yells.